What Is Co-Washing And How To Do It? A Complete Tutorial

 Image: Shutterstock

 Co-washing cannot entirely replace shampooing, but it reduces the need to shampoo your hair.
 It can lead to serious build-up as the residue from cleansing conditioners can settle under the cuticle scales.
 It is required to use a clarifying shampoo at least once after co-washing hair twice or thrice to prevent product build-up (2).
+However, understanding the right method of doing shampoo to your hair is crucial for better results.

 Co-washing was first created for naturally curly and textured hair types, but it’s suitable for sensitive hair as well.
-It uses non-ionic surfactantsi XCleansing agents with no charge, used in dishwasher and laundry detergents as they irritate the skin less than charged surfactants. like cetyl alcohol, which has low cleansing properties.
-Co-washing products can also contain cationic surfactantsi XPositively charged cleaning agents, used in disinfectants and fabric softeners as they are very effective at destroying microorganisms. and oil.
+It uses non-ionic surfactantsi Cleansing agents with no charge, used in dishwasher and laundry detergents as they irritate the skin less than charged surfactants. like cetyl alcohol, which has low cleansing properties.
+Co-washing products can also contain cationic surfactantsi Positively charged cleaning agents, used in disinfectants and fabric softeners as they are very effective at destroying microorganisms. and oil.

 So, here’s the most important question –